-(3) Mr. Greenwald was retained by ALPA and the IAM as of January 1994 to serve as a consultant, at which time he agreed to enter into the Greenwald Agreement with the Corporation to serve as Chairman and Chief Executive Officer if and when the Recapitalization closed.
+- (4) Amount represents \$10,333 attributable to split dollar life insurance premiums and the following payments made pursuant to an agreement in connection with Mr. Wolf's retirement: \$4.35 million as severance (based on a multiple of three times annual salary and deemed bonus); \$2,145,617 as a supplemental pension benefit; \$208,412 in respect of the value of Mr. Wolf's split dollar life insurance policy, and \$83,333 in respect of accrued but unused vacation. - (5) Includes \$39,243 attributable to tax gross-ups during the fiscal year associated with travel privileges, \$16,180 attributable to financial planning, travel, certain insurance and automobile benefits, and the balance attributable to club membership costs and dues. - (6) Amounts represent compensation attributable to split dollar insurance program premiums. - (7) Mr. Greenwald was retained by ALPA and the IAM as of January 1994 to serve as a consultant, at which time he agreed to enter into the Greenwald Agreement with the Corporation to serve as Chairman and Chief Executive Officer if and when the Recapitalization closed.
 The Greenwald Agreement provided Mr. Greenwald with one-time sign-on compensation which included Common Stock and a success fee payable in cash (all of which cash was withheld by the Corporation to cover tax withholding obligations arising from the sign-on award).
 In addition, in order to induce Messrs.
 Edwardson and Oran to leave their then current employment positions (as Executive Vice President and Chief Financial Officer of Ameritech Corporation in the case of Mr. Edwardson, and as a partner in a New York City law firm in the case of Mr. Oran) upon the closing of the Recapitalization and thereby forego their then current compensation and benefits, the Corporation made a donation of Common Stock to a charitable foundation as requested by Mr. Edwardson in lieu of issuing such shares to him and provided Messrs.
 Edwardson and Oran with other one-time sign-on compensation which included Common Stock and cash (portions of which were withheld to cover tax withholding obligations arising from the sign-on award).
 The sign-on compensation for these officers in the form of Common Stock and cash that was donated, awarded or paid as of the closing date of the Recapitalization was as follows:

-Name Common Stock Donated to Charitable Foundation (#/\$) Common Stock (#/\$) Cash (\$) G. Greenwald N/A 25,000/2,300,000 1,000,000 J. Edwardson 7,767/700,000 6,000/ 552,000 700,000 S. Oran N/A 7,500/ 690,000 575,000
+NAME COMMON STOCK DONATED TO CHARITABLE FOUNDATION (#/\$) COMMON STOCK (#/\$) CASH (\$) G. Greenwald.
+J. Edwardson.
+N/A 7,767/700,000 25,000/2,300,000 6,000/ 552,000 1,000,000 700,000 S. Oran N/A 7,500/ 690,000 575,000

-Includes portions of awards withheld to cover tax withholding obligations.
+\ Includes portions of awards withheld to cover tax withholding obligations.

-Common Stock is valued at the closing market price on July 13, 1994, the first trading day (on a "when issued" basis) of the post-Recapitalization Common Stock, except that the Common Stock donation is valued on the basis of the average of the high and low market prices on that date because the number of shares donated was determined using this method.
-The second and final installment of Mr. Oran's one-time signon cash compensation in the amount of \$275,000 was paid on or about January 15, 1995.
+Common Stock is valued at the closing market price on July 13, 1994, except that the Common Stock donation is valued on the basis of the average of the high and low market prices on that date because the number of shares donated was determined using this method.
+The second and final installment of Mr. Oran's one-time sign-on cash compensation in the amount of \$275,000 was paid on or about January 15, 1995.
 All amounts referred to in this footnote are included in the Summary Compensation Table.